Education in Ghana: ICT

 In the past decade, government attention has shifted to the use of computer technology in teaching and learning.
 The ICT (Information communication technology) standard in the education policy of Ghana requires the use of ICT for teaching and learning on all levels of the education system.
 Attempts have been made by the Ministry of Education to support institutions in the teaching of ICT literacy.
 Most secondary and some primary schools have computer laboratories.
-Despite the federal interest in ICT, computer access is very limited and electronic devices are often carried around by staff to ensure that they are not stolen.

-A recent study on the pedagogical integration of ICTs from 2009 to 2011 in 10 Ghanaian schools indicates that there is a gap between policy directives and actual practices in schools.
-The emphasis of the official curricula is on the development of students’ skills in operating ICT equipment, but not necessarily using the technology as a means of learning subjects other than the use of the devices.
-The study also found that the Ministry of Education is currently attempting to deploy sufficient ICT resources to develop the needed ICT literacy required for computer skills to be integrated into teaching/learning.
+A study on the pedagogical integration of ICTs from 2009 to 2011 in 10 Ghanaian schools indicates that there is a gap between policy directives and actual practices in schools.
+The emphasis of the official curricula is on the development of students’ skills in operating ICT equipment, and not necessarily using the technology as a means of learning subjects other than the use of the devices.
+The study also found that the Ministry of Education is attempting to deploy sufficient ICT resources to develop the needed ICT literacy required for computer skills to be integrated into teaching/learning.